allieshi93388-cloud/Recipes-Calories/README.md

 Prediction problem: Predict calories of recipes

 I am using a regression model to predict the 'calories' column of the dataset.
 The metric used to evaluate the model will be the R squared value since this is a regression model.
 Other metrics, such as accuracy, are stronger metrics when looking at classification models.
+All the variables, such as sugar and sodium levels, are information that are established at the time of prediction.

 --